Mischke Butler: 1990s: Early career

-Mischke Butler is an American singer, songwriter, vocal producer, vocal coach and vocal arranger, best known for his work with Michael Jackson, Spice Girls, Keke Palmer, and Little Mix.
-Butler, raised in Detroit, was discovered by producer Rodney Jerkins, who would mentor him for several years.
+Butler, raised in Detroit, appeared as a singer in 1994 television film Madonna: Innocence Lost, and released his debut single "Ready Fa Luv" in 1996, nominated for Best R&B/Soul video at the Canadian Much Music Video Awards.
+Butler was subsequently discovered by producer Rodney Jerkins, who would mentor him for several years.
 Originally a member of Jerkins' "camp" of lyric and melody writers, he soon began to branch out into vocal arrangements and production.
-His contributions to El DeBarge's 2010 album Second Chance earned him a Grammy nomination for Best R&B Song.